Roger Babson: Role in development of the parking meter

 In the late 1920s, Babson filed several patents for a parking meter.
 The meters were suggested to operate on power from the battery of the parking vehicle and required a connection from the vehicle to the meter.
-In 1932, Carl Magee began to work on the parking meter and since his parking meter was the first to be installed for actual use on July 1935 in Oklahoma City, Magee is known as the inventor of the parking meter.
+In 1932, Carl Magee began to work on the parking meter and since his parking meter was the first to be installed for actual use in July 1935 in Oklahoma City, Magee is known as the inventor of the parking meter.

 Establishment of the Gravity Research Foundation

 Babson founded the Gravity Research Foundation in 1948.
 The Foundation established a research facility in the town of New Boston, New Hampshire after Babson determined that this location was far enough away from the city of Boston, Massachusetts to survive a nuclear attack.

 Interest in Isaac Newton

 Throughout Babson's life, he had a strong interest in Isaac Newton, especially after learning how "Newton had combined the practical with the theoretical," similar to how Babson applied Newton's third law to finance.
 Babson's wife, Grace Babson, also had a strong interest in Newton, collecting much of Newton's work in a variety of translations, editions, and commentaries over many years.
 At the time, it was much easier to amass a large collection of scientific writing as book collectors valued them much less than in later years.
 Following some financial success, Grace was able to pursue her collection even further, later amounting to over 1,000 editions of Newton materials, being the largest source in the United States.
 In 1995, the Babson College collection was placed on loan to MIT's Burndy Library, and in 2006, to the Huntington Library in San Marino, California, where it is available for scholarly research.

-Between Sir Isaac Newton Library (now known as Tomasso Hall) and the Lunder Admission Center lay descendants of the original apple trees that had purportedly inspired Newton's idea of gravity.
+Between Sir Isaac Newton Library (now known as Tomasso Hall) and the Lunder Admission Center stand descendants of the original apple trees that had purportedly inspired Newton's idea of gravity.
 Grace also saved the parlor of Newton's last residence before its demolition and created a replica in Babson Park.